 traditions, something Paul utterly opposed.
 No one knows for sure why Paul doesn't use the term “christian” in his response to Agrippa, but we do know based on Romans, Galatians and other writings, that Paul strongly opposes

-It appears that the term "christian" was eventually adopted as a badge of honor, signifying that one was willing to endure ridicule and ostracization from regular Jewish, Roman and Greek society, was willing to adopt a
+It appears being branded as "christian" was eventually adopted as a badge of honor, signifying that one was willing to endure ridicule and ostracization from regular Jewish, Roman and Greek society, was willing to adopt a

-completely different type of lifestyle perhaps seemingly 'strange' to their First Century peers (as it would likewise appear very different today in modern-day capitalist America) and, one was willing to risk
+completely different type of lifestyle perhaps seemingly 'strange' to their First Century peers (as it would likewise appear very different today in the modern-day capitalist United States).
+And, one was willing to risk

-imprisonment, torture and extreme forms of execution, which could also apply to spouse, children, extended household and friends.
+imprisonment and extreme forms of torture and execution, which could also apply to spouse, children, extended household and friends.

-While many people today call themselves Christians, the New Testament idea of "christian" is worlds different than modern day Christianity in all of it's insidious extreme twisting of the New Testament reality.
+While many people today call themselves Christians, the New Testament reference to "christian" is worlds different than modern day Christianity in all of it's insidious extreme twisting of the New Testament reality.
 It is

 not that modern Christianity needs tweaking and correcting but rather, it is completely and entirely very much in the way of the true "sinners and common people" friendly message of Jesus.
 Modern Christians can learn

-from the portrait of Jesus in the New Testament that, if it ain't gladly heard and received by the sinners and common people, it ain't remotely correct.
+from the portrait of Jesus in the New Testament that, if it ain't gladly heard and received by the sinners and common people of human society, it ain't remotely correct.

 Other than it's use in Acts twice as noted, the word "christian" only appears one other time in the Bible.
 "Yet if anyone suffers as a christian, let him not be ashamed, but let him glorify God